mit-ll-responsible-ai/hydra-zen/docs/source/explanation/hydrated_dataclass.rst

 =====================================================================

 hydra-zen provides a decorator, :func:`~hydra_zen.hydrated_dataclass`, which is similar to :py:func:`dataclasses.dataclass`.
 It can be used to dynamically auto-populate configuration parameters, à la :func:`~hydra_zen.builds`.
-However, at also enabling users to define the config such that its properties are also statically available to various tools, like type-checkers and IDEs.
+However, it also enables users to define a config such that its attributes are statically available to various tools, like type-checkers and IDEs.

 E.g. in the following codeblock, we will use ``@hydrated_dataclass`` to create a frozen (i.e. immutable) config, which is designed to partially configure the class